qxmpp-project/qxmpp/README.md

 Building QXmpp
 ==============

-QXmpp requires Qt 5.9 or higher with SSL enabled.
+QXmpp requires Qt 5.15 or Qt 6.0 or higher with SSL enabled.
 It uses CMake as build system.

 Build from command line: